-1. Have good credit
+1. Maintain good credit

 2. Have enough equity

-The amount of equity you have in your home obviously determines the size of your home equity line, and it also influences the interest rate you’re able to get.
+The amount of equity you have in your home determines the size of your home equity line, and it influences the HELOC rate you’re able to get.
 The more equity you have, the less likely that you’re overloaded with debt against your home, and the better you look to a lender.

 To get an idea of how much home equity you have, find an online estimate for the value of your home and subtract the balance owed on your mortgage.

 Shop for a low HELOC rate starting with the lender who holds your current mortgage or the bank where you keep your checking or savings accounts.
 Those financial institutions want to keep your business and might offer you a good deal on a HELOC (if they offer them).

 Don’t stop there, though.
 Compare estimates from other players, including national banks, smaller community banks, credit unions and online mortgage lenders.
 Each type of lender has its own advantages.
 For instance, online lenders generally have lower operating costs, which can mean lower rates, while local banks and credit unions may have a better understanding of your market and offer you more personalized service.

 When you think you’ve found a great HELOC rate, find out how long it will last and how it might change over time.
 A HELOC typically comes with an adjustable rate during the initial draw period that fluctuates in sync with the prime rate.
 However, some lenders may fix your rate for an initial period.

 “Ask questions,” Saunders says.
 “Once the transaction has closed, it’s too late.”